Transporting dogs in cars: are you breaking the law?

 Transporting dogs in cars – be safe and secure

-The Highway Code includes reference to transporting dogs in cars and requires animals be “suitably restrained so they cannot distract you while you are driving”.
+The Highway Code includes advice on transporting dogs in cars and requires animals be “suitably restrained so they cannot distract you while you are driving”.
 The Welfare of Animals (Transport) Order requires that “no person shall transport an animal in a way which causes or is likely to cause injury or unnecessary suffering to that animal”.
-Essentially, we have to ensure that a dog is safe, secure and comfortable whenever it travels.
 (Read bringing home a puppy for the first time.)

 When driving with your dog in the vehicle on a public highway, the Highway Code recommends that, “a seat belt harness, pet carrier, dog cage, or dog guard are ways of restraining animals in cars”.
-Some car insurance companies also require you to restrain your pets properly.
 A loose pet in the car could break the terms of your insurance and leave you with a big bill to pay if you’re in an accident.
 It may also invalidate your gundog insurance if they are injured and need treatment.

 The most appropriate option for working gundogs is to restrain them in a suitably robust and secure dog crate or transit box that you slot into the back of the vehicle.
 Not only are crates the most secure way for transporting dogs in cars, lockable boxes help to deter thieves and keep the car’s upholstery intact.